 What is RPL and What are the ASQA Standards for RPL?
-Leave a comment

-Do you know what is the meaning of RPL (Recognition of Prior Learning) through ASQA’s standards?
+What is RPL (Recognition of Prior Learning) through ASQA’s standards?
 Recognition of Prior Learning (RPL) is a valued and regulated assessment process in the Australian VET (Vocational Education and Training) system.
+Whether it be through job roles, ranks achieved, volunteer work, travel experiences, or a combination of formal and informal courses, RPL means validating the value of collective expertise.

 What is RPL (Recognition of Prior Learning)?